Lalasa1234/WaterBody_SemanticSegmentation/README.md

 ## What is this about ⁉️❓
 **Semantic segmentation of water bodies from satellite imagery**

-This has a practical application for the space industry who research on planetary water sources
+This has a practical application in the space industry which researches extensively on planetary water bodies.

 ### What is the model architecture❔
 Involves building the U-Net architecture (encoder-decoder) from the scratch